Academic Support & Advising

 We take great pride in the academic advising offered at Cornell College.
 Our graduating seniors often praise the relationships they have built with faculty members as advisors and feel confident in the guidance they have received.
 Advising is a team effort between students, faculty advisors and the advising office.

 The faculty advisor works closely with the student to answer questions, help plan an academic path and consider career objectives.
 Faculty advisors are assigned and trained by the Coordinator of Academic Support and Advising.
-You can learn more about our advising here.
+Learn more about our advising.

 Academic Support and Advising Office

 The mission of the Academic Support and Advising Office is to support Cornell students in their overall goal of graduation.
-Specifically, our office assists students in understanding graduation requirements and reaching graduation in four years, thinking about their goals for life after college, and working responsibly with their academic advisor.
 We focus on the student as a whole--their adjustment to college, their social interactions, their strengths and weaknesses academically.
 We want you to feel you belong here at Cornell and that you can achieve your academic and career goals.

 In summary, this office: